ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   The authors would like to thank Xian Zhang, Anurag Sharma, Sergio Belotti, Tara Cummings, Michael Scharf, Karthik Sethuraman, Oscar Gonzalez de Dios, Hans Bjursrom and Italo Busi for having initiated the work on gap analysis for transport NBI and having provided foundations work for the development of this document.
+   The authors would like to thank Xian Zhang, Anurag Sharma, Sergio Belotti, Tara Cummings, Michael Scharf, Karthik Sethuraman, Oscar Gonzalez de Dios, and Hans Bjursrom for having initiated the work on gap analysis for transport NBI and having provided foundations work for the development of this document.